How did The Minimalist Lifestyle Movement begin?

 Several individuals have played a crucial role in popularizing minimalism and inspiring others to adopt its principles.
 Joshua Fields Millburn and Ryan Nicodemus, known as “The Minimalists,” embarked on a documented journey captured by Matt DaVilla for Netflix.

-In the mid-1990s her Best-seller “The Life-Changing Magic of Tidying Up,” Marie Kondo popularized the idea of decluttering and organizing possessions as a way to live a more minimalist lifestyle in today’s modern era.
+In the mid-1990s, Marie Kondo’s bestseller “The Life-Changing Magic of Tidying Up” popularized the idea of decluttering and organizing possessions as a way to live a more minimalist lifestyle in today’s world.

-It inspired me and millions of people to consider the advantages of living more simply.
-Many people find it difficult to edit down purchases, wants, and needs as being bombarded by trillion-dollar marketing campaigns and literally billions of things to purchase just a point and click away.
+It inspired millions of people, including me, to consider the advantages of living more simply.
+Many people find it difficult to edit down purchases, wants, and needs, as they are bombarded by trillion-dollar marketing campaigns and literally billions of things to purchase just a point-and-click away.

 As Minimalists, we believe it’s a life’s goal to value ourselves above material things and be happy with what we already have.
-I personally live a less stressful life living with what I have rather than some of the intense marketing and advertising suggestions I desire.
+I personally live a less stressful life, focusing on what I have rather than the intense marketing and advertising suggestions I desire.

-I actually can breathe more and focus on what is more important in my life because I know sitting around daydreaming about buying and buying cheap stuff really will not make me happy.
-Some of the most wealthy people in the world are living unhappy and are out here committing suicide.
+I can actually breathe more and focus on what is more important in my life because I know sitting around daydreaming about buying and buying cheap stuff won’t make me happy.
+Some of the wealthiest people in the world are living unhappily and are out here committing suicide.

-My rule is quality over price and never purchase because it’s two for one or buy one get one free.
+My rule is quality over price, and I never purchase anything because it’s two-for-one or buy-one-get-one-free.
 You end up paying the normal price and having to store and manage items you don’t need or even want.

-I say that because when you program yourself to purchase under that pressure you don’t remember when was the last time you gave in to that pressure only to find out you already had the half-price or free one stored away anyway.
+I say that because when you program yourself to purchase under that pressure, you don’t remember the last time you gave in to it, only to find out you already had the half-price or free one stored away anyway.

 Minimalist living for me is mostly about being satisfied with what you already have and being intentional about enjoying life with family and good friends.

-Some people enjoy stuff, shopping, and storage units and to them, I say enjoy.
-Minimal living to them could mean less stuff, less shopping, and a smaller storage unit.
+Some people enjoy stuff, shopping, and storage units, and to them, I say enjoy.
+To them, minimal living could mean less stuff, less shopping, and a smaller storage unit.
 There are no set rules or definitions for Minimalism.

 The Impact and Popularity of The Minimalist Lifestyle Movement

-Blogging became the main vehicle used to spread the modern-day Minimalist Lifestyle, simple living, minimal design, and slow living movements.
+Blogging became the main vehicle for spreading the modern-day Minimalist Lifestyle, simple living, minimal design, and slow living movements.
 The term Minimalism is sometimes used to identify them all.

-Even though the philosophy of simple living was centuries old, today’s blogging has sparked a heightened interest in implementing Minimalist Living as a lifestyle philosophy.
+Even though the philosophy of simple living was centuries old, today’s blogging has sparked renewed interest in adopting minimalism as a lifestyle philosophy.

-Over the past decade, a boatload of Minimalist Living gurus turned a simple living philosophy into or fewer challenges, 30-day no shopping contests, 10-things to into lifestyles that require participants to live with 100 items or less, 30-day no shopping contests, Decluttering Challenges, and so on.
+Over the past decade, a boatload of Minimalist Living gurus turned a simple living philosophy into fewer challenges, 30-day no-shopping contests, 10 Things to, into lifestyles that require participants to live with 100 items or less, 30-day no-shopping contests, Decluttering Challenges, and so on.

-People began creating more and more challenges and rules culminating in a point where there are actually no rules.
-Modern Minimalist Living has no rules at all, it can be whatever serves you.
+People began creating more and more challenges and rules, culminating in a point where there are no rules at all.
+Modern Minimalist Living has no rules at all; it can be whatever serves you.

 Minimalism and Consumerism

-During the industrial revolution in the United States consumerism began to rise due to overproduction and massive marketing and advertising.
+During the Industrial Revolution in the United States, consumerism began to rise due to overproduction and the rise of mass marketing and advertising.

 With the increasing popularity of capitalism, the United States influenced cultures and global markets worldwide.